Frequently Asked Questions

 Do you sell equipment?

 LOPC will sell equipment that has been used for activity sessions.
 We will advertise items for sale on the website, on LOPC noticeboards or through the press.
 From time to time the Clubs who are attached to the Centre also advertise equipment to purchase either on their website or noticeboards at the Centre.
+However we do not have a shop - we can recommend to you where to get items from if you are after something specific.

 What are the opening times?